-Provided that:-
+(10) Provided that:-

-- (i) The limits of size specified in the said Fourth Schedule shall not apply to a letter, printed packet, commercial packet, sample packet, small packet, magazine for Canada, packet consisting of literature for the blind, or packet to which paragraph (1) of regulation nine applies, which is made up in the form of a roll, but the length and twice the diameter of such a postal packet shall not exceed three feet three inches and neither its length nor its diameter shall exceed two feet eight inches; - (ii) The maximum size for a letter addressed to any place in Egypt or Gaza (territory under Egyptian occupation and control) shall be two feet in length and eighteen inches in breadth or depth; - (iii) The maximum weight for a sample packet containing samples of cotton and cotton materials addressed to any place in Egypt or Gaza (territory under Egyptian occupation and control) shall be five pounds;

-- (iv) The maximum weight for a single printed volume sent as a printed packet shall be eleven pounds; - (v) An insured box of which the weight or size exceeds the limits specified in the said Fourth Schedule may be forwarded and delivered by post with the permission of the Postmaster-General. - (2) Subject as aforesaid, no incoming postal packet shall be conveyed or delivered by post under this Warrant unless its weight and size are within the respective limits prescribed by the law or regulations of the country or place of its origin.
+- (i) The limits of size specified in the Fourth Schedule hereto shall not apply to a letter, printed packet, commercial packet, sample packet, small packet, packet consisting of literature for the blind, or packet to which paragraph (1) of regulation nine applies, which is made up in the form of a roll, but the length and twice the diameter of such a postal packet shall not exceed three feet three inches and neither its length nor its diameter shall exceed two feet eight inches; - (ii) The maximum size for a letter addressed to any place in Egypt or Gaza (territory under Egyptian occupation and control) shall be two feet in length and eighteen inches in breadth or depth; - (iii) The maximum weight for a sample packet containing samples of cotton and cotton materials addressed to any place in Egypt or Gaza (territory under Egyptian occupation and control) shall be five pounds; - (iv) The maximum weight for a single printed volume sent as a printed packet shall be eleven pounds; - (v) An insured box of which the weight or size exceeds the limits specified in the said Fourth Schedule may be forwarded and delivered by post with the permission of the Postmaster-General. - (11) Subject to the provisions of this Warrant, no incoming postal packet shall be conveyed or delivered by post under this Warrant unless its weight and size are within the respective limits prescribed by the law or regulations of the country or place of its origin.

-Articles Liable to Duty
+Articles liable to Duty

-- 16.-(1) There shall not be posted or conveyed or delivered by post any commercial packet, packet consisting of literature for the blind, or Phonopost packet containing any article liable to customs duty in the country or place of destination. - (2) There shall not be posted or conveyed or delivered by post any postal packet of any other description containing any article liable to customs duty, unless: - (a) the importation of such articles by means of postal packets of that description is permitted by the law or regulations of the country or place of destination; - (b) the packet is registered if the law or regulations of the country or place of destination so require; and - (c) for customs purposes the packet bears such label and has attached or contains such declaration as may be required by or under any Treasury Warrant or Regulations made in that behalf. - (3) Where an incoming postal packet contains any article liable to customs duty, and the Postmaster-General so directs, there shall be charged and paid by the addressee if the packet shall be delivered to him a fee of sixpence.
+- 16.-(1) There shall not be posted or conveyed or delivered by post any commercial packet, packet consisting of literature for the blind, or Phonopost packet containing any article liable to customs duty in the country or place of destination. - (2) There shall not be posted or conveyed or delivered by post any postal packet of any other description containing any article liable to customs duty, unless: - (a) the importation of such articles by means of postal packets of that description is permitted by the law or regulations of the country or place of destination, - (b) the packet is registered if the law or regulations of the country or place of destination so require, and - (c) for customs purposes the packet bears such label and has attached or contains such declaration as may be required by the law of the country or place of destination. - (3) Where an incoming postal packet contains any article liable to customs duty, and the Postmaster-General so directs, there shall be charged and paid by the addressee if the packet shall be delivered to him such fee (not exceeding the sum of one shilling) as the Postmaster-General may fix.